Progressive League: Federation of Progressive Societies and Individuals

 In early 1932 the Conway Hall plotters met at Joad's house, where they decided to form an independent group, the Federation of Progressive Societies and Individuals.
-The Federation's first conference took place in France, at a chateau owned by Pryns Hopkins.
+The Federation's first conference took place in France, at a chateau owned by Prynce Hopkins.
 Individual members were invited to a meeting in April 1932.

 Meanwhile, on 20 August 1932 the New Statesman published a call from H. G. Wells for a Federation of X Societies, "open conspirators to change the world."
 It was suggested to Joad that he contact Wells, and on 11 September 1932 another conference took place, this time in England.

 C. E. M. Joad was President of the Federation.
-The Vice-Presidents included Wells, A. S. Neill, Bertrand Russell, Barbara Wootton, Miles Malleson, David Low, Vera Brittain, Cyril Burt, Norman Haire, Aldous Huxley, Kingsley Martin, Harold Nicolson, Beverley Nichols, Olaf Stapledon, Geoffrey West, Rebecca West, Leonard Woolf and J. C. Flügel.
+The vice-presidents included Wells, A. S. Neill, Bertrand Russell, Barbara Wootton, Miles Malleson, David Low, Vera Brittain, Cyril Burt, Norman Haire, Aldous Huxley, Kingsley Martin, Harold Nicolson, Beverley Nichols, Olaf Stapledon, Geoffrey West, Rebecca West, Leonard Woolf and J. C. Flügel.